About Juliet Shaw

 While on a trip to visit family in St. Louis, Juliet and her father saw a theremin demonstrated.
 Her father subsequently purchased an RCA Theremin for his daughter.
 She readily admitted that, while the theremin was intriguing she didn’t know quite what to make of the instrument until she was asked to present a lecture on contemporary music at Yale University.
 Playing the theremin, coupled with her fascination with contemporary music, would make for a perfect program.
 The event constituted her first public performance.
 The performance might not have taken place at all if it weren’t for the quick thinking of some of the students, who climbed the poles outside and reconfigured the wiring in order to accommodate the theremin.

-You can hear an extrordinary interview in which Juliet herself discuss her original RCA Theremin, the Yale performance, her fortuitous meeting with Leon Theremin himself that resulted in him building her a new theremin with a 6.5 octave — and much much more.
+You can hear an extrordinary interview in which Juliet herself discuss her original RCA Theremin, the Yale performance, her fortuitous meeting with Leon Theremin himself that resulted in him building her a new theremin with a 6.5 octave range — and much much more.
 Just Click HERE FOR JULIET SHAW INTERVIEW.

 In 1935, Juliet married Frederick Raymond (“Ray”) Shaw, himself a pianist and teacher who toured and played piano accompaniment for films during the silent movie era.
 Ray subsequently founded and became senior partner of his own investment company, Shaw and Company.